yakiwei/CPqPy_V2/USER_GUIDE.md

-\# User Guide: CPqPy\_V2 Framework
+\# User Guide: ComPhy Framework

-This guide describes the inputs, outputs, and configuration options for the CPqPy\_V2 reactive transport modeling framework.
+This guide describes the inputs, outputs, and configuration options for the ComPhy reactive transport modeling framework.